popdemtech/smartsite/walkthrough.md

 $ npm init
 ```

 For `entry point:`, use `index.js`; it is the default option, and required for parity with the walkthroughs.
 The default options for the rest of the selections is fine.
-Feel free to investigate each, and customize the values as desired.
-Selection made here can be changed.
+Feel free to investigate the meaning of each, and customize the values as desired.
+Selection made in this wizard can be changed.

-Example `npm init`:
+Here is example output from `npm init`:

 <div class="filename">command line</div>